nathanlane/industrialpolicyclass/index.md

 - Evans, P. B. (1992).
 The State as Problem and Solution: Predation, Embedded Autonomy, and Structural Change.
 In S. Haggard &amp; Robert R. Kaufman (Eds.), The Politics of Economic Adjustment: International Constraints, Distributive Conflicts and the State (pp. 139–181).
 Princeton University Press.

-### Part  2 - Dynamic externalities and learning-by-doing.
+### Part  2 - Learning-by-doing: within firm and across firm learning-by-doing.

 **Lecture Readings**

-In this section we get more precise about a set of key externalities underlying arguments for industrial policy for industrial development.
-We focus on two types of externalities associated with justifications of industrial policy: learning-by-doing and scale economies.
+In this section we get more precise about about another justification for industrial policy: learning-by-doing.
+We split the lecture and class into internal and external scale economies.
+Put differently, learning-by-doing forces that exist within the firm and learning-by-doing spillovers across firms, usually within an industry.

 _Required Readings._